Preparing for a Stress-Free Flight with Homemade Snacks

-Last week I made these little muffins when I should have been packing for a big family vacation.
-I knew we had an early morning flight and the idea of a snack size pack of nuts and a drink from the beverage cart makes this already nervous flier even more uncomfortable.
-I think because I cannot control much up there in that flying metal tube in the sky, that at least I can control one small part of the journey- a good meal on the plane.
-My family always makes fun of the extra carry on I always have but 30 minutes into a flight, I’m their favorite person.
-“Oh hey mom, whatcha got in there?”
-Yes, this comes from the kids and my husband.
+Last week, I made these little muffins when I should have been packing for a big family vacation.
+I knew we had an early morning flight, and the idea of relying on a snack-size pack of nuts and a drink from the beverage cart makes this already nervous flier even more uncomfortable.
+Since I can’t control much up there in that flying metal tube in the sky, I try to control one small part of the journey—a good meal on the plane.

 Cheers!